tiagomarin/Brewdog-Beer-Guide/README.md

 # Brewdog-Beer-Guide
 The BrewDog Beer Guide is a web application for beer lovers, in particular those who like the BrewDog brewery.
-Here you find the details about the beers of that company.
+Here you filter the beers according to their bitterness level and also you can find more details about the beers of that company.

 <br>